 Publication bias is the phenomenon that statistically significant results are published relatively more often than non-significant ones.
 It is one of the suboptimal research or publishing practices that can lead to a relatively high prevalence of just significant p-values.
-Other potential causes of a high prevalence of just significant p-values are questionable research practices (QRPs) known as p-hacking (Hartgerink et al. 2016; John, Loewenstein, and Prelec 2012; Lakens 2015a; Masicampo and Lalande 2012) and the use of researcher degrees of freedom (Simmons et al. 2011), in which one collects or selects data and/or analyzes results until statistical significance is obtained.
+In various fields of research of science, and especially in the social sciences and the biomedical sciences, publication bias has been found to some extent (e.g., Dickersin, 1990; Easterbrook et al.1991; Fanelli 2011; Masicampo and Lalande 2012; Franco, Malhotra, and Simonovits 2014; De Winter and Dodou 2015; Franco, Malhotra, and Simonovits 2016).
+Potential causes of a high prevalence of just significant p-values are questionable research practices (QRPs) known as p-hacking (Hartgerink et al. 2016; John, Loewenstein, and Prelec 2012; Lakens 2015a; Masicampo and Lalande 2012) and the use of researcher degrees of freedom (Simmons et al. 2011), in which one collects or selects data and/or analyzes results until statistical significance is obtained.
 Just significant p-values can be defined as p-values in the range just below the most frequently used threshold for determining significance, p = .05.
-We followed Masicampo and Lalande (2012) and De Winter and Dodou (2015) by studying just significant p-values in the range (.04-.05] and just non-significant p-values in the range (.05 - .06].
-We also considered p-values in the ranges (.03 - .05] and (.05 - .07], since these larger intervals provide higher power for tests on publication bias.
+The presence of publication bias and p-hacking in sociology was studied by Gerber and Malhotra (2008), who looked at statistical results corresponding to hypotheses in all three volumes of the sociology journals American Sociological Review (ASR), American Journal of Sociology (AJS) and Sociological Quarterly (SQ) from 2003-2006.
+They compared, among others, the difference in the number of z-values in an interval that closely approximates the p-value interval (.04-.05], and an interval that closely approximates the p-value interval (.05-.06].
+They found that the frequency of results corresponding to the p-value interval (.04-.05] was 3.25 to 4 times higher than that corresponding to the p-value interval (.05-.06], presenting strong evidence of publication bias.
+A similar method was used by Masicampo and Lalande (2012) in psychology and De Winter and Dodou (2015) across disciplines:, who studied just significant p-values in the range (.04-.05] and just non-significant p-values in the range (.05 - .06].
+We studied these p-value ranges, and, like Gerber & Malhotra (2008), the p-value ranges (.03 - .05] and (.05 - .07], since larger intervals provide higher power for tests on publication bias.